 For the 50th anniversary, the Library highlighted its role as the “people’s university” for the District of Columbia and reflected on the experiences that shaped 1968 locally and nationally through a series of programs and an online exhibition about King’s relationship with social and political movements in Washington, D.C.

 Evolutions and Legacies: Martin Luther King Jr. and D.C., 1957-1972

 Curated by Derek Gray, DC Public Library Special Collections archivist, and Dr. Marya Annette McQuirter of the dc1968 project.

-Visiting professors with subject expertise will lead lectures and discussion seminars on a variety of topics.
+Visiting professors with subject expertise lead lectures and discussion seminars on a variety of topics.
 For a list of past & upcoming seminars visit washingtoniana.eventbrite.com.
 Visit this page and subscribe to the Special Collections newsletter for updates.

 Personal archiving workshops with the dc1968 project